-There is so much learning and adapting happening at the moment that we sense some fatigue happening.
+There's so much learning and adapting happening at the moment that we sense some fatigue happening.
 Words like ‘pivot’, ‘evolve’, ‘innovate’ and ‘accelerate’ have become part of our everyday language.
-As coaches we are really aware that this is such an important time for people’s career and wellbeing.
+As coaches we're really aware that this is such an important time for people’s career and wellbeing.

-In this rapidly changing time of globalisation and changes in response to the pandemic, learning and sharing knowledge is highly valued.
-Investing in the development of others is beneficial, and not just to the mentee as once assumed.
+In this rapidly changing time of globalisation, and changes in response to the pandemic, learning and sharing knowledge is highly valued.
+Investing in the development of others is beneficial, and not just to the mentee as once assumed:

-- To the organisation: increase retention rates, promote the development of leaders, demonstrate a commitment to staff, develop a learning culture, reduce the cost of learning, foster diversity.
+- To the organisation – Increase retention rates, promote the development of leaders, demonstrate a commitment to staff, develop a learning culture, reduce the cost of learning, foster diversity.

 - Ask your network if there’s anyone they know who could benefit from your background and experience.
 People love to connect people.

 – The Coach Place Global